 A brand with large numbers of followers on Instagram may be seen as more trustworthy than a brand with a smaller following.
 Similarly, a tweet with a high number of retweets and likes can indicate that the content is valuable and resonates with a large audience.

 To make the most of social media engagement as social proof, businesses should focus on building a strong social media presence and encouraging engagement from followers.
-This can include posting high-quality content, responding to comments and messages sincerely, and running social media campaigns that encourage user-generated content.
-Locker, for instance, can be a good example in this regard.
+This can include posting high-quality content, responding to comments and messages sincerely, and running social media campaigns that encourage user-generated content. slappe, for instance, can be a good example in this regard.

 Your website or product pages should reflect that you have strong social media engagement.
 For example, a widget that displays the brand’s Facebook feed or a Twitter counter showing the number of likes or retweets can help boost trust and credibility.